AzureAD/azure-activedirectory-powershell-tokenkey/README.md

-# Azure Active Directory Token Key Scripts
+# Azure Active Directory Token Signing Key Scripts

-This repository contains PowerShell scripts that developers and administrators can use to test their Azure Active Directory integrated applications for automatic token signing key rollover.
+This repository contains PowerShell scripts that developers and administrators can use to:
+- Test their Azure Active Directory integrated applications for automatic token signing key rollover.
+- Establish a manual signing key rollover process for their Azure Active Directory integrated applications that do not support automatic token signing key rollover.

 For more information about signing key rollover, check out the [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/).

 # Impact

 These scripts set the preferred token signing key on a specific application.
-As a result, **any user that signs in to the application** after the script is run will receive tokens signed with the preferred certificate.
+As a result, **any user that signs in to the application** after the script is run will receive tokens signed with the preferred key.

 # Pre-Requisites